Ramiogue/fraud-detection-ml/README.md

 #  Credit Card Fraud Detection using Machine Learning

 This project tackles the challenge of detecting fraudulent credit card transactions in a highly imbalanced dataset using advanced machine learning techniques.
-The full process includes data preprocessing, class balancing, model training, evaluation, and pipeline development — all implemented in Python and google Colab.
+The full process includes data preprocessing, class balancing, model training, evaluation, and pipeline development, all implemented in Python and google Colab.

 ---